Residential Development Stamp Duty Refund Scheme

 Completing building work

-You must complete building work within two years of the Local Authority acknowledging the notice as valid.
+You must complete building work within 30 months of the Local Authority acknowledging your Commencement Notice as valid.
 This is to qualify for a refund of Stamp Duty.

-When you complete building work you must submit a ‘Certificate of Compliance on Completion’ to your Local Authority.
+When you complete multi-unit building work, you must submit a ‘Certificate of Compliance on Completion’ to your Local Authority.
 The completion date is the date your Local Authority registers the certificate.

 Next: Percentage tests